kittykatattack/ga/README.md

 (the sixth argument) determines whether the particles should be spaced evenly (`false`) or randomly (`true`) within this range.
-By carefully choosing the sprite for the particle and finely adjusting each parameter, you can use this all-purpose `particleEffect` function to simulate everything from liquid to fire.
+By carefully choosing the sprite for the particle and finely adjusting each parameter, you can use this all-purpose `particleEffect` method to simulate everything from liquid to fire.
 In Flappy Fairy, it's used to create fairy dust.